zonemaster/zonemaster/docs/internal/templates/specifications/tests/TestCaseIdentifierSpecification.md

-The test level name is not case sensitive, but the forms defined above must be used when referring to the test levels, i.e. only the first letter uppercase, expect for acronyms, in the case all uppercase is used.
+The test level name is not case sensitive, but the forms defined above must be used when referring to the test levels, i.e. only the first letter uppercase, expect for acronyms for wich all uppercase is used.
 For exemple "Address" and neither "ADDRESS" nor "address".

 The test case identifier in the test case specification (both in the main